 This feature assesses the teacher's ability both to adhere to the themes as laid out in the standard programme form, and to recognise participants' needs so that the session can be adapted accordingly.

 It is important to bear in mind the building blocks that are needed to enable participants to apply new mindfulness skills in the face of difficulty.
 For example, it may be inappropriate at an early stage in the programme to encourage participants to deliberately 'turn towards' difficult experience.

-Questions to ask when assessing this feature: is the teacher staying close/or straying away from the core themes and content that this session is intended to highlight?
+Is the teacher staying close/or straying away from the core themes and content that this session is intended to highlight?